rhierlmeier/hargassner-monitor/README.md

 The application uses the following environment variables:

 - `HARGASSNER_SERIAL_PORT`: Specifies the serial port to which the Hargassner heating system is connected.
 Default is `/dev/ttyUSB0`.
-- `MQTT_BROKER`: Specifies the MQTT broker URL.
+- `HARGASSNER_MQTT_BROKER`: Specifies the MQTT broker URL.
 Default is `tcp://localhost:1883`.
-- `MQTT_TOPIC`: Specifies the MQTT topic to publish the status records.
-Default is `hargassner/status`.
-- `MQTT_CLIENT_ID`: Specifies the MQTT client ID.
+- `HARGASSNER_MQTT_CLIENT_ID`: Specifies the MQTT client ID.
 Default is `hargassner-monitor`.
-- `MQTT_USERNAME`: Specifies the username for MQTT broker authentication.
+- `HARGASSNER_MQTT_USERNAME`: Specifies the username for MQTT broker authentication.
 Default is empty.
-- `MQTT_PASSWORD`: Specifies the password for MQTT broker authentication.
+- `HARGASSNER_MQTT_PASSWORD`: Specifies the password for MQTT broker authentication.
 Default is empty.